Ronald McDonald House Charities Charlottesville

 -

-Cheryl Duncan, Marketing & Digital Manager, CBS19
+Cheryl Duncan, General Sales Manager, CBS19

 The Ronald McDonald house holds a special place in my heart.
 We experienced a serious health issue with our son when he was 7 and I learned how important it is to have a safe, close place to stay while your child is in the hospital.
 I’ve worked with the House in Charlottesville for 15 years in several capacities and I am honored to be a board member.